How to Make Cold Brew Coffee in a French Press

 The great thing about cold brew is that it is a very delicious and custom form of instant coffee!
 Just add it to hot water (in a 1:1 ratio), and you can make your morning cup of joe in the fraction of the time it normally takes.
 It’s perfect for those busy mornings!

-Ice Cubes
+Coffee Ice Cubes

 To add an extra punch to your iced coffee, pour cold brew to an ice cube tray and freeze.
 Then when you make an iced coffee, it won’t be diluted with water when the ice cubes melt.

-Mixed Drinks or Cocktails
+Mixed Drinks Or Cocktails

 When it comes to mixed drinks or cocktails, the sky is really the limit!
 It adds a richness and intensity and really compliments alcohols such as Kahlua, Tia Maria, and Baileys Irish Cream.
 Surprisingly, it also works in drinks that incorporate bourbon, rum and even gin.
 Go ahead, experiment!